USEPA/CMAQ/DOCS/Release_Notes/README.md

  * [inline_phot_preproc utility](updates_to_inline_phot_preproc.md)

 ### Aerosol Processes
-CMAQ v5.3 introduces aero7 and aero7i.
+CMAQv5.3 introduces aero7 and aero7i.
 Aero6, available in previous versions of CMAQ, is still available.
-Aero 7/7i differs from aero6 in its treatment of organic aerosol.
+Aero7 and aero7i differ from aero6 in their treatment of organic aerosol.
 #### AERO7/7i
   * [Overview of AERO7/7i](aero7_overview.md)
   * [Monoterpene SOA](monoterpene_SOA.md)